Ethical Tourism in Sapa and why I recommend booking an independent homestay

 The kids are so curious about us and they pay close attention to our cultural behavior.
 They want to interact with you and they are extremely happy to share their house and playtime.
 I brought crayons and coloring books for the kids, and it was amazing to watch them color.
 They were so appreciative and they treated all the crayons and coloring books like precious treasures.
 They asked me to color with them, it was so much fun.

 7- Life Lessons - Back to Basics

 It was amazing to hike among the gorgeous misty mountains.
-At the end of a long day of hike in Sapa and learning everything Bau had to teach us about Sapa and the Black H’mong, we stopped to buy fresh ingredients in a village market.
+At the end of a long day of hiking in Sapa and learning everything Bau had to teach us about the area and the Black H’mong, we stopped to buy fresh ingredients in a village market.

-When we arrived back at the house, Bau (our host) cooked the most delicious meal in the fire pit in the middle of the kitchen floor.
+When we arrived back at the house, Bau cooked the most delicious meal in the fire pit in the middle of the kitchen floor.
 While she cooked, I just spent time playing with the kids.
-I am surrounded by smartphones, tablets, TV’s and computers in my day-to-day life, and it was refreshing to see kids play together without the modern devices we so often cling to in America.
+I am surrounded by smartphones, tablets, TV’s and computers in my day-to-day life, and it was refreshing to see kids play together without the modern devices we so often cling to in the "modern world".

 Hike and Homestay in Sapa created such Unique Memories that will Last a Lifetime

-Amazing scenery and learning about the world that the H'mong inhabit, from plants to animals, food and culture, how kids are raised, why they make their clothes, etc. The personal interactions with our guide were like a living classroom of our favorite subject!
+Amazing scenery and learning about the world that the H'mong inhabit, from plants to animals, food and culture, how kids are raised, why they make their clothes, etc. The personal interactions with our guide were LIKE A LIVING CLASSROOM OF MY FAVORITE SUBJECT!

 Truly being there, living and experiencing such a different life created memories (of moments and people) that are so vivid and profound.
 This was not something that I saw through a car window, passed by on the street, or watched on TV.